byrcyb/pre-hackathon-course/chapters/chapter2.md

 Ok we've settled the argument, right?
 Uhmmm temperature is one thing but what about the rain?

 Good point, we should probably look at precipitation using the following code.
+Does this additional information impact who the winner of the argument is?

 <codeblock id="02_03">

 </codeblock>

-Hint: Press the `Run Code` button.
+**Hint**: Press the `Run Code` button.

-**Challenge**: Try modifying the code to the City of Toronto by changing the values for latitute and longitude to **43.651890** and **-79.381706** and running the code again.
+*Challenge*: Try modifying the code to the City of Toronto by changing the values for latitute and longitude to **43.651890** and **-79.381706** and running the code again.
 Who wins?

 </exercise>